 Difference Between On Demand and Reserved Instances

-All of the same families, OS types, tenancies and instance sizes are available with RIs that are available for On Demand; although your ability to change between these options once purchasing depends on the type of RI you choose.
+All of the same families, OS types, tenancies and instance sizes are available with RIs that are available for On-Demand, although your ability to change between these options once purchasing depends on the type of RI you choose.

 To that end, within the RI family, there are several purchasing options:

-- Convertible RIs – a smaller discount from On Demand instances, but in return provide flexibility to change families, OS types, and tenancies.
+- Convertible RIs – a smaller discount from On-Demand instances, but in return provide flexibility to change families, OS types, and tenancies.

 - Scheduled RIs – similar to Standard RIs, but only apply to instances launched within the time windows you select, which can recur on a daily, weekly, or monthly schedule.

-In this analysis, we’re going to focus on the Standard RIs, with the understanding that Convertible and Scheduled RIs will save you less when compared to On Demand.
+In this analysis, we’re going to focus on the Standard RIs, with the understanding that Convertible and Scheduled RIs will save you less when compared to On-Demand.
 However, see our thoughts on Scheduled RIs as well.
 As these are inflexible, we don’t typically recommend them.

 Reserved Instances: Violating the Cloud Philosophy?

-RI pricing is structured based upon how much you wish to pay up front, with three options: no upfront (pay monthly), partial upfront (pay a fixed fee upfront and the rest monthly), or all upfront.
-One-year contracts are available for all three payment options.
+RI pricing is structured based upon how much you wish to pay up front, with three options:

-When I wrote the original version of this article, AWS did not offer a no-upfront purchasing option for its three-year Reserved Instances.
-It seems that AWS has listened to customer demand on this issue – as of May 2017, there is now a no upfront payment option for three-year Standard RIs.
+When we wrote the original version of this article, AWS did not offer a no-upfront purchasing option for its three-year Reserved Instances.
+It seems that AWS listened to customer demand on this issue because as of May 2017, there is now a no upfront payment option for three-year Standard RIs.
 With this move, AWS obviously hopes to attract more long-term purchases – which is no surprise, as its most recent revenue report showed a boost in deferred revenue, supported mainly by Reserved Instances.